Netflix/metaflow-docs/docs/scaling/parallel-compute/use-gpus.md

 To use GPUs in your Metaflow tasks that run on AWS Batch, you need to run the flow in a [Job Queue](https://docs.aws.amazon.com/batch/latest/userguide/job_queues.html) that is attached to a [Compute Environment](https://docs.aws.amazon.com/batch/latest/userguide/compute_environments.html) with GPU instances.

-To set this up, you can either modify the allowable instances in a [Metaflow AWS deployment template](https://github.com/outerbounds/metaflow-tools/tree/master/aws) or manually modify the default deployment from the AWS console.
+To set this up, you can either modify the allowable instances in a [Metaflow AWS deployment template](https://github.com/outerbounds/metaflow-tools/tree/master/aws) or manually modify an existing deployment from the AWS console.
 The steps are:

 1. Create a compute environment with GPU-enabled EC2 instances.
 2. Attach the compute environment to a new Job Queue - for example named `my-gpu-queue`.